pass-me-dachips/yaat/README.md

 ## Overview

-YAAT, short for Yeah!
+YAAT, short for Yaat!
 Another Annotation Tool, is an annotation tool designed to revolutionize the way we create documentations for our softwares.
 With its own in-built markup language, YAAT empowers users to effortlessly generate documentation that is both comprehensive and visually appealing.

 ## Seamless Conversion and Rendering